Albro3459/ClipboardHistory/README.md

   * it can hold text, images, files and folders. it can even hold groups

+  * cmd + f to search for text, files, folders, and even OCR by searching for text in images

   * clipboard history is currently limited to 50 items, you can change this in the settings

   * coming not so soon!: